 The Nation and Migration programme of research re-examines the relationship between nation and migration in the current context of increasing mobility, temporariness ad circularity through three studies that address the changing patterns of migration into New Zealand, the trans-Tasman mobility of New Zealanders, and the role of migration in governmental imaginings and enactments of national futures.

-- Faculty Research Development Fund, University of Auckland
+- Funded by: Faculty Research Development Fund, University of Auckland

 The Healthy Diversity? project explores workplace encounters with diversity with a specific focus on hospitals.
 The project examines the interactions between ethnically and culturally diverse staff and patients in a District Health Board in Aotearoa New Zealand, including examining how the DHB’s diversity policies and programmes shaped interactions.
 The overall aim is to understand what potential and challenges there are in advancing deeper understanding and respect for differences through regular contact in sites of significant diversity, informed also by strategic diversity management, and the implications on enabling more meaningful forms of inclusion and belonging.

 - Co-Principal Investigator

 - Contract research for the Ministry of Business, Innovation and Employment

 Migrant exploitation is the unjust and often illegal utilisation of migrants for the extraction of profit in a range of circumstances including in labour, accommodation, provision of migration services, and education, amongst others.
 For this research, we were tasked with providing an understanding of what the exploitation of temporary migrant workers looks like in New Zealand.
 We explored exploitation, firstly from the migrant’s perspective, and secondly, from the perspective of key stakeholders, including unions, community leaders, migrant representatives, and lawyers.
 The research was published in a report available from the Ministry of Business, Innovation and Employment and has contributed insights informing changes to policy governing temporary work visas and the enforcement of labour standards.